 And thirdly, despite the effect it had on US players, UIGEA arguably led to more proper regulation for igaming in the United States.
 The Black Friday raids and the subsequent revelations about Full Tilt's financial misdeeds may not have come to light as soon as they did were it not for UIGEA.
 And the green shoots of legal online gaming in America may have actually taken much later to appear.

 On top of that, we may never have heard about the huge cheating scandals that took place at sites like Absolute Poker/Ultimate Bet.

 With a change in stance by the DOJ on Internet poker and gaming operations a few months after Black Friday, the way was paved for regulated online poker in whichever states wanted it.

 Indeed, Nevada was already considering moves to regulate online gaming before the DOJ announced its new position on the outdated Wire Act which was originally interpreted as banning all forms of gaming across state lines.
 With the DOJ's assertion that the Wire Act only applied to sportsbetting, the way was opened for legalized online poker and casino games.

-Despite several states "going legal" since the DOJ's position including Nevada, New Jersey and Delaware (with several more 'tipped' to follow in 2017 or 2016), many of the smaller, unregulated poker sites continue to operate to American customers across the country.
+Despite several states "going legal" since the DOJ's position including Nevada, New Jersey and Delaware (with several more 'tipped' to follow in 2017), many of the smaller, unregulated poker sites continue to operate to American customers across the country.